Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Cognitive.ManagedIdentity.md

 - You don't need to store or manage credentials.
   Azure automatically generates tokens and performs rotation.
-- You can use managed identities to authenticate to any Azure service that supports Azure AD authentication.
+- You can use managed identities to authenticate to any Azure service that supports Entra ID (previously Azure AD) authentication.
 - Managed identities can be used without any additional cost.

 ## RECOMMENDATION